Remote Workplace Policy : 10 Best Practices and Tips to Manage Remote Employees in a Business

 So how does one go about crafting a comprehensive remote workplace policy and what elements need to factor in.
 Let’s find out.

-1. What is remote working policy?
+1. What is Remote Working Policy?

 A remote working policy is a framework of mutually agreed guidelines between the company and employee that govern a work-from-home or remote work setup.
 This usually comprises all rules and regulations on what a remote worker can and cannot do.